Lasse-Jaara/Hellslayer/README.md

 # Hellslayer

-**Hellslayer** is a prototype built using **unity**.
+**Hellslayer** is a playable Demo built using **Unity**.

 ## 📦 Current Status: Archived

-This project was built as a learning exercise to explore new tools, techniques, or game mechanics.
+This project was built as a learning exercise to explore new tools, techniques, or game mechanics and working with team using trello and others tools.
 Development is now archived, with no plans for further updates — but it remains available for reference or inspiration.

 ## 🛠️ Tech Stack